PetoLau/Rcourse/README.md

 Contents:
  - Classification of Iris dataset with Naive Bayes method.
  - Feature engineering and exploratory analysis with ozone and genes leukemia datasets
+ - Typical workflow for linear regression task with ozone dataset

 ## More info